a2o/snoopy/README.md

 ### 5.5 Snoopy output

-The exact location  of  your  snoopy output  depends  on  your  syslog configuration.
+The exact location  of  your  Snoopy output  depends  on  your  syslog configuration.
 Usually it gets stored in one of the following files:

     /var/log/auth*